WNBU: History

-With the call letters WNBR, the station was "Bear 94."
+With the call letters WNBR, the station was "Bear 94".
 Back in 1993 the station played 70s music.
 In 1998 the station played classic country.

-In 2003, Archway Broadcasting Group, LLC announced its acquisition of WNBR and three other Greenville market stations--WRHT, WCBZ, and WZBR—from Eastern North Carolina Broadcasting Company, Inc. for $6.5 million.
+In 2003, Archway Broadcasting Group, LLC announced its acquisition of WNBR and three other Greenville market stations: WRHT, WCBZ, and WZBR—from Eastern North Carolina Broadcasting Company, Inc. for $6.5 million.
 Also that year, Archway bought WGPM and WCZI.

-Later the station switched to WWEA, and together with WWGL (94.3 FM, formerly WGPM), this was a country station known as "Eagle 94."
+Later the station switched to WWEA, and together with WWGL (94.3 FM, formerly WGPM), this was a country station known as "Eagle 94".
 Then WWEA became WWHA, and WWGL became WWNK.
 The stations were "Hank FM".

 Inner Banks Media LLC bought WWHA and WWNK as part of a cluster of stations from Archway for $4.5 million in March 2007.

 WWHA and WWNK were hot adult contemporary for a short time before switching to new letters and separate formats January 1, 2008.
-WWHA became oldies WKOO "Kool 94.1", using letters that two other area stations (now WRMR and WHAR) had used for the same format.
+WWHA became oldies WKOO "Kool 94.1", using letters that two other area stations (now WRMR and WBKZ) had used for the same format.
 WWNK became WTIB and later moved to 103.7 FM.

-On November 5, 2018, WNBU changed their format from talk (which moved to WRHT 96.3 FM Morehead City) to country, branded as "Thunder Country 94.1".
+On November 5, 2018, WNBU changed its format from talk, (which moved to WRHT (96.3 FM), to country, branded as "Thunder Country 94.1".

-On March 1, 2019, WNBU changed their format from country to rhythmic oldies, branded as "Groovin' Oldies 94.1 & 97.9".
+On March 1, 2019, WNBU changed its format from country to rhythmic oldies, branded as "Groovin' Oldies 94.1 & 97.9".
+The “Groovin” portion of the name has since been dropped.